1031-Systems/1031_Delivery/README.md

 navigating to the release of your choice.
 If you just want the latest release, find the one labeled Latest.
 It should be at https://github.com/1031-Systems/1031_Delivery/releases/latest.
-Look for the asset named Hauntimator_{version}.zip.
+Look for the asset named Hauntimator_{OS}_{version}.zip.
+There is a zip file and associated sha256 checksum file for both Windows and Linux/Mac so choose the one you need.

 Once the zip file is downloaded, unzip it into the directory of your choice.
 Unzipping the file produces a directory named 1031_Hauntimator.
-Navigate to that directory and run install or wininstall.bat for Windows.
+Navigate to that directory and run install for linux/Mac or wininstall.bat for Windows.
 The tools will mostly be ready to run.
 The full set of procedures for linux/MacOS and Windows are: